cruise-automation/isopod/README.md

 #### `onprem()`

 Represents an on-premise or self-managed Kubernetes cluster.
-Authenticates using the `kubeconfig` file.
-No fields are required.
+Authenticates using the `kubeconfig` file or Vault path containing the `kubeconfig`.
+No fields are required, though setting the `vaultkubeconfig` field to the path in Vault where the KubeConfig exists is necessary to utilize this auth method.

 ## Addons